sundusyerron/my-app-frontend/README.md

+# my-app-frontend
 ## Discription

-Meme-Lord  is an application that allows users to view ,  add, delete or do away with their fevorite memes with pictures and its captions just for fun.
+meme-generator app is an application that allows users to view ,  add, delete or do away with their fevorite memes with pictures and its captions just for fun.
 ## Built with
 This application was built with the following technologies: